 Employment Outlook and Salary Info

 Qualifications of police officers vary by department, state or agency; some need only a high school or GED diploma to be accepted into a police academy, while others require undergraduate coursework or a degree.
-According to the U.S. Bureau of Labor Statistics (BLS), police and detectives will have a predicted slower than average job growth of 4% for the years 2014-2024.
-Police and sheriff's patrol officers earned a median annual salary of $58,320 annually in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), police and detectives will have a predicted average job growth of 5% for the years 2018-2028.
+Police and sheriff's patrol officers earned a median annual salary of $61,380 annually in 2018.

 Continuing Education Options